reactiflux/reactiflux.com/pages/transcripts/kent-dodds.md

 Thanks for the question!
 I’m actually working on a fantasy novel.
 You can read [the whole manuscript](https://kcd.im/shurlan).

 Writing software has helped me develop a problem-solving mind where I can recognize problems with my book and think methodically about how I can solve those problems.
-I’ve also been able to train my brain to listen to podcasts at 3x speed thanks to years of listening to dev podcasts, so when I decided to start writing, I was able to consume vast amounts of podcasts and videos about it really quickly :smiley:
+I’ve also been able to train my brain to listen to podcasts at 3x speed thanks to years of listening to dev podcasts, so when I decided to start writing, I was able to consume vast amounts of podcasts and videos about it really quickly 😀

 ---